 Why Shared Kitchens Can Be Risky

 Unlike restaurants, which have one manager setting rules, or home kitchens, where one family cooks together, commissary kitchens and commercial kitchen rentals often have many different people with different cleaning habits.
-Shared fridges and pantries can make things worse—unlabeled leftovers, expired food, or unsealed containers can all invite bacteria to grow.
+Shared fridges and pantries can make things worse: unlabeled leftovers, expired food, or unsealed containers can all invite bacteria to grow.
 That’s why clear rules and mutual respect are so important.

 1. Prevent Cross-Contamination: The Hidden Danger

 Cross-contamination happens when harmful bacteria move from one food or surface to another.
-Raw meats, seafood, and eggs are the biggest concerns.

 How to reduce the risk: